 - Smoking.
 If you smoke, you should make every effort to stop.
 The chemicals in tobacco are carried in your bloodstream and can damage your arteries.
 If you smoke, stopping smoking can greatly cut your risk of having a stroke (and also many other diseases such as heart attacks and lung cancer).

 - High blood pressure.
 Make sure your blood pressure is checked at least once a year.
 If it is high it can be treated.
-High blood pressure usually causes no symptoms, but can be damaging to the arteries.
+High blood pressure usually causes no symptoms but can be damaging to the arteries.
 If you have high blood pressure, treatment of the blood pressure is likely to have the greatest effect on reducing your risk of having a stroke.
 Even if your blood pressure is normal, you may be considered for treatment with an angiotensin-converting enzyme (ACE) inhibitor (such as perindopril) and/or a thiazide medication (such as indapamide).
 If you have diabetes, tight blood pressure control is essential.

 - If you are overweight or obese losing weight is advised.
-This can be achieved by eating fewer calories, eating more healthily, and exercising more.
+This can be achieved by eating fewer calories, eating more healthily and exercising more.
 If you are obese and you are finding it difficult to lose weight through these lifestyle measures, it is worth discussing this further with your GP.
 Some areas have weight loss programmes, some people benefit from seeing a dietician and others lose weight by taking weight loss medication.
 In extreme cases, weight loss (bariatric) surgery may be advised if all other methods have failed.

 - A high cholesterol.
 High cholesterol levels can be lowered with medication, usually a statin.
 If you have had a stroke, a statin should be started whether or not your cholesterol level is high.
 This is because it reduces your overall risk of blood vessel (vascular) diseases - such as stroke, TIA and heart attack.
-(See separate leaflets called Cholesterol and Statins and Other Lipid-lowering Medicines for more information.)
+See separate leaflets called Cholesterol and Statins and Other Lipid-lowering Medicines for more details.